atulmy/fullstack-graphql/README.md

 **WebApp** built with React + Redux.

-Writtten in ES6 using Babel + Webpack.
+Written in ES6 using Babel + Webpack.

 ## 📝 Features
 - [x] List thoughts